 Just a few steps away from the Visitor Center, you enter the Yogan Nagisa Beach Park with its free foot onsen (Jap. onsen = bath).
 There are spacious wheelchair-accessible restrooms.
 The naturally hot water welcomes visitors to sit and relax their feet while enjoying the beautiful scenery.
 There even is a spot especially for wheelchair users at the foot onsen.

 Nagisa Yogan Trail

-This 3-km long seaside lava trail is entirely wheelchair-accessible.
-You can see the Taisho lava and how nature dealt with it.
-The path leads to the accessible Karasujima Observatory from where you have a beautiful view of the Sakurajima Volcano.
+This 3-km-long (1.8 mi) seaside lava trail is entirely wheelchair-accessible.
+You can see the Taisho lava and how nature recovered from this eruption.
+The path leads to the accessible Karasujima Observatory, from where you have a beautiful view of the Sakurajima Volcano.
 Nature lovers surely won’t be disappointed!

 Good to know

 There are wheelchair-accessible restrooms at the Karasujima Observatory.
 There are also two other Sakurajima observatories on the island.
-An important fact for wheelchair users is that only the Yunohira Observatory is accessible.
+An essential fact for wheelchair users is that only the Yunohira Observatory is accessible.
 You can reach the Yunohira Observatory via the Sakurajima Island View Bus.
-Another one is the Arimura Lava Observatory which unfortunately is only accessible for pedestrians, because of stairs along the trail.
+Another one is the Arimura Lava Observatory which, unfortunately, is only accessible for pedestrians because of stairs along the trail.